ibm-cloud-docs/power-iaas/Network-security-group.md

 A member can only be associated with one network security group at a time.
 {: note}

 7. Select the virtual server instance and click **Next**.
-Existing network interfaces that are part of the virtual server instance are displayed.
+All the existing network interfaces that are part of the virtual server instance are displayed.
 8. Select one or more network interfaces from the list and click **Add member**.
 9. Click **Create**.